 For general contact and to receive alerts via the automated systems Woodward utilizes for notifications, please be sure that your contact information is kept up to date, by updating your TADS account with any changes in home/business phone, mobile phone, or email.
 It is each family's responsibility to keep the school fully informed.
-Please email Jamie Gordon at jgordon@thewoodwardschool.org with any questions.
+Please email the business office at businessoffice@thewoodwardschool.org with any questions.